AliTekol/csharp-pilosa/README.md

 // Create an Index object with key status var myindex = await client.createIndex("myindex", false);

-// Create a Field object of created Index with type, min and max values var myfield = await client.createField("myindex", "myfield", "type", -1000, 5000);
+// Create a Field object of created Index with the main Field options var myfield = await client.createField("myindex", "myfield", "type", -1000, 5000);

 //Assign the Field name will be used in the queries